LoicGrobol/scorch/README.md

 in the gold directory are expected to be present in the sys directory, with exactly one sys file for each gold file.
-In that case, the output scores will be the arithmetic means of the individual files scores, ponderated by the relative numbers of
+In that case, the output scores will be the arithmetic means of the individual files scores, weighted by the relative numbers of

-  - Gold mentions/links for Recall
+  - Gold mentions for Recall
-  - System mentions/links for Precision
+  - System mentions for Precision
   - The sum of the previous two for F₁

+Note that for BLANC, this is different from the reference interpretation, which weights the coreference and non-coreference scores separately.

-The CoNLL average score is the arithmetic mean of the MUC, B³ and CEAFₑ F₁ scores
+The CoNLL average score is the arithmetic mean of the global MUC, B³ and CEAFₑ F₁ scores.

 ## Sources
   - <a id="pradhan2014scoring" />**Scoring Coreference Partitions of Predicted Mentions: A Reference Implementation.** Sameer Pradhan, Xiaoqiang Luo, Marta Recasens, Eduard Hovy, Vincent Ng and Michael Strube. *Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics*, Baltimore, MD, June 2014. ([pdf](http://aclweb.org/anthology/P/P14/P14-2006.pdf))